Can You Know Which Religion is True?

 All world religions hold to some form of a works-based salvation message.
 For Muslims, Mormons, Jehovah’s Witnesses, Hindus, and Catholics and more, getting right with God is a matter of personal merit.
 All of these, apart from Hinduism which believers that evil is an illusion, recognize that there is a problem between us and God.
 If we are to get right with God what is the solution?
 My personal merit!
 I can do it, with just a little bit more effort, a few more good works, with just some more time fulfilling the righteous requirements of my religion, I can set things right with God!
 Even in Hinduism, your deeds are what get you to the ultimate state of union with Brahman, their supreme god.
 But is this claim one that would be acceptable in the eyes of a truly holy and just God?
 Would God be ok with accepting personal merit as payment for sin and never bringing true justice to bear on the wicked acts of the saved?
 The Bible says no!
 In Exodus 34:7, we see God’s righteous requirement for sin, “He will by no means leave the guilty unpunished.”
 How can a God who is just, sweep sin under the rug?
 How can a God who is holy, forgive sin and never justly pay for the unrighteous deeds of those He saves?
 Can God really choose to sometimes be just and sometimes be merciful?
 If He does, He is not truly just or truly merciful!
 If a judge is only just on Monday, Wednesday, and Friday, and merciful on Tuesday and Thursday, he is neither truly just nor merciful.

 God forgiving sins by good works is like a man who steals a car.
 Imagine he stole your car!
 Eventually he is caught and brought before the judge.
 The judge asks him, “Why should I let you go?”
 The thief says, “Look at the rest of my life, I haven’t been that bad!
 There are plenty of people who have been worse than me!
 I’m sorry for stealing the car, I’ll try and do better moving forward.”
 The judge looks at the thief and say, “I forgive you; you are free to go!”
 The thief then walks out of the courthouse, gets in your car, and drives away.
 The judge may have been merciful, but he was not just, and injustice is actually harmful to the person who initially was wronged.
 If God were to act like this judge, he would not be a good judge.
 The God of the Bible, however, is a good and just judge.
 Paul said this in Acts 17:31 of God’s righteousness in His judgment, “he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead.”
-God is a righteous judge, and He will punish sin, not sweeping it under the rug based on man’s performance.
+God is a righteous judge, and He will punish sin, not sweep it under the rug based on man’s performance.

 In contrast, the Christian message of the gospel is not a message of personal merit or self-redemption, it is a message of grace.
 We cannot work off our sin but look to the Lord who saves us from it!
 Paul said in Titus 3:5, “he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit.”
 Salvation is not based on our performance, but rather on Christ’s and God’s grace.
 You might be wondering, how is this different than that of the other religions?
 It sounds like the God of Christianity still just sweeps sin under the rug because of His grace!
 Well, as we are about to see, not only is Christianity the only message of grace (only religion that is not a message of salvation by works), but it also is the only religion that provides a sufficient atonement.